Definition

 On Bitcoin

-Because Bitcoin's Script cannot today verify general ZK proofs, projects have explored several paths: posting data to Bitcoin for availability while verifying elsewhere, proposed opcodes such as OP_CAT to enable on-chain verification, and optimistic verification frameworks like BitVM2.
-These approaches involve different trust and finality trade-offs that the community continues to study.
+Because Bitcoin's Script cannot today verify general ZK proofs, projects have explored several paths: posting data to Bitcoin for availability while verifying proofs elsewhere; proposed opcodes such as OP_CAT that could enable forms of on-chain verification; and optimistic verification frameworks like BitVM2, which emulate verification through interactive fraud proofs rather than native validation.
+Each path carries different trust and finality trade-offs, and a substantial body of research — including a widely read 2022 report by John Light on whether validity rollups would be good for Bitcoin — has examined what native support would mean for scaling, privacy, and the base layer's conservatism.
+The community continues to study all of it; none of it is consensus.

 In Simple Terms